 Country Finland

-Target Group Young People
+Target group Young people

-Purpose Reaching Out
+Purpose Reaching out

-Digitalisation Online Community Forum to promote sharing of experiences of
+Digitalisation Online community forum to promote sharing of experiences of social exclusion

-social exclusion
+Organisers The Finnish Youth Research Society

-Aims and Scope
+Aims and scope

-Good Social relations and related loneliness issues are identified as common wellbeing deficits among young adults not in education or employment.
+Young adults not in education or employment are often in situations that do not allow them to develop their social relations and their wellbeing suffers because of this.
 Furthermore there is a need to study the potential of online group discussion forums alongside guidance and rehabilitative services provided by targeted youth services.

-The Finnish Youth Research Society is a non-profit organization founded in 1988, for the purpose of promoting multidisciplinary youth research in Finland.
-The goal of the Youth Research Society is to develop youth research and to provide information and expertise on matters relating young people - studies, perspectives, interpretations and political stands.
-An online Community Forum was developed as an intervention as part of the research consortium Inclusive Promotion of Health and Wellbeing (PROMEQ) funded by SRC/Academy of Finland (2016-2019).
+The Finnish Youth Research Society is a non-profit organisation founded in 1988 for the purpose of promoting multidisciplinary youth research in Finland.
+The goal of the Youth Research Society is to develop youth research and to provide information and expertise on matters relating to young people.
+An online community forum was developed as an intervention as part of the research consortium Inclusive Promotion of Health and Wellbeing (PROMEQ) funded by SRC/Academy of Finland (2016-2019).

-During the intervention, 16-29 year old clients of targeted youth services (youth workshops, one-stop guidance centres and out-reach youth work) in three cities were invited to share experiences related to e.g. social connectedness, loneliness and welfare services, in an anonymous online community.
-There was a 9 week schedule for structured threads and discussions initiated and moderated by youth/social workers.
-Digitalisation allowed the young adults to be completely anonymous and read and write stories at times best suited for them.
+During the intervention, 16-29 year-old clients of targeted youth services (youth workshops, one-stop guidance centres and outreach youth work) in three cities were invited to share experiences related to social connectedness, loneliness and welfare services, etc. in an anonymous online community.
+There was a nine-week schedule for structured threads and discussions initiated and moderated by youth/social workers.
+Digitisation allowed the young adults to be completely anonymous and read and write stories at times best suited for them.

-Online Community Forums can provide an accessible and safe space to promote community building and inclusion, empowering young people who feel excluded from society and would benefit by sharing experiences and having a voice.
+Online community forums can provide an accessible and safe space to promote community building and inclusion, empowering young people who feel excluded from society and would benefit by sharing experiences and having a voice.
 The intervention was considered positive by both the professionals and the young adults.
-Key learnings included the importance to reserve enough time for co-creation and negotiations with the professionals on how to combine novel work methods and moderation with their day-to-day workload.
+Key points included the importance to reserve enough time for co-creation and negotiations with the professionals on how to combine novel work methods and moderation with their day-to-day workload.

-Further Information: https://www.researchgate.net/project/Inclusive-Promotion-of-Health- and-Wellbeing-PROMEQ-Subproject-focusing-onyoung-people
+Further information: www.researchgate.net/project/Inclusive-Promotion-of-Health-and-Wellbeing-PROMEQ-Subproject-focusing-on-young-people

-13. BRIGHTS "Boosting Global Citizenship Education using digital storytelling"
+13. BRIGHTS - "Boosting global citizenship education using digital storytelling"

-Country Belgium, Greece, Croatia, Italy Target Group 13-19 year old Young People, Youth Workers Purpose Access to Services, Empowerment & Resilience, Tackling Discrimination Digitalisation Blended learning, MOOC, Digital Story Telling
+Country Belgium, Greece, Croatia, Italy

+Target group 13-19 year-old young people, youth workers, secondary school

+teachers

+Purpose Access to services, empowerment and resilience, tackling

+discrimination

+Digitalisation Blended learning, MOOC, digital storytelling

+Organisers Consortium of organisations

-Aims and Scope
+Aims and scope